 Plan ahead any time your plans include alcohol.
 Designate a sober driver, use your favorite rideshare app, or call a cab instead of driving impaired.
-As always, WCPD will be out in full force this Independence Day, stopping drunken drivers by aggressively targeting those who put lives in danger.
+As always, WCPD will be out in full force this winter, aggressively stopping drunk drivers who put lives in danger.

 Click It or Ticket

 Buckling a safety belt whenever you get in a vehicle should be second nature.
 Seat belts save thousands of lives each year.
 In 2015, the use of seat belts in passenger vehicles saved an estimated 13,941 lives of occupants ages 5 and older according to the NHTSA.